lyteword/chspurgeon-tod/volume-3/psalm-56.md

 **Verse 13** (*last clause* ). *To walk in the presence of God* is partly under his eyes, his guidance and care, partly in particular, where God is wont to be *present,* where he is *worshipped* by his people and scatters his blessings, opposed to his present state by which he was removed from the place of his worship and presence.
 Conf.
 1Sa 26:19, etc. Lastly, *to walk in the light of the living* denotes in general to live amongst *those who live in the light,* or who enjoy the *light,* as it is said elsewhere, *in the land of the living* —Ps 27:13 Isa 38:11 53:8; Eze 32:32; Ps 142:6—opposed to the *dead* or *the region of the dead,* who dwell *in darkness.* But in particular it signifies to live in a *safe* and *prosperous* state, whose well known emblem is *light.
 Hermann Venema.*

 **Verse 13** (*last clause* ).
 We cannot restrict this phrase to the light of mortal life; David's vows bound him to walk in the *light of spiritual life,* and also in the *light of eternal life,* of which by faith he was a partaker.
-And most commentators have applied this verse to the *light of glory* in the world to come, as the real and final object of the believer's conversation here on earth. *W. Wilson, D.D.*
+And most commentators have applied this verse to the *light of glory* in the world to come, as the real and final object of the believer's conversation here on earth. *W. Wilson, D. D.*

 ## Hints to the Village Preacher